 Pain is a universal experience, yet its management in medical care can be alarmingly inconsistent.
 For some patients, especially those dealing with chronic or severe pain, the failure of healthcare providers to address their suffering adequately can lead to significant physical and emotional harm.

 But what are your legal options if a doctor neglects to treat your pain?
-This article explores the legal avenues for suing for inadequate pain management, including patient rights, potential claims, and the steps needed to hold negligent providers accountable.
+This article explores the legal avenues for suing for inadequate pain management, including pain management patient rights, potential claims, and the steps needed to hold negligent providers accountable.

 If you have questions, please contact our Baltimore medical malpractice lawyers today.